The Bearer of Bad Tariffs

 Foreign companies like LG, the South Korean appliance manufacturer has responded by increasing its prices to offset the cost of the tariff.
 Following the imposition, LG Electronics Inc. saw a 5 percent decrease in the first 15 minutes of the market being opening.
 However, throughout the day LG traded higher, eventually offsetting the initial drop.

 While this tariff might be new, tariffs and protectionism in the United States is not a new phenomenon.
 In fact, the United States had a constitutional crisis over a tariff in 1828.
 The Tariff of 1828 was better known as the Tariff of Abominations, which sought to protect northern industries from foreign goods.
-However, the tax inadvertently rose the cost of living in the South leading great unpopularity and eventually its nullification in 1832-33.
+However, the tax inadvertently raised the cost of living in the South leading to great unpopularity and eventually its nullification in 1832-33.

 Well sometimes it isn’t.
 Sometimes a tax increase on a producer can be transferred to the consumer.
 In microeconomics, we look at both the producers and consumers’ responsiveness to changes in price.
 Whomever has a higher responsiveness to a change in price will pass on the tax to the less responsive group.
 In microeconomics this price responsiveness is known as elasticity.
 Goods like washing machines should have a rather elastic demand—as we don’t buy washing machines at the same rates that we buy food that we need.
 Elasticity is impacted by the size of the purchase in reference to our current income.
 We can wait around a little bit longer, shop around for a deal and therefore will hold off if prices are too high.